ansible-collections/ansible-consul/examples/README_VAGRANT.md

   * VirtualBox version 5.1.30
   * Vagrant version 2.0.1
   * Vagrant Hosts plugin version 2.8.0
-2. This project uses Debian 8 (Jessie) by default, but you can choose another OS distribution with the *BOX_NAME* environment variable
+2. This project uses Debian 9 (Stretch) by default, but you can choose another OS distribution with the *BOX_NAME* environment variable
 3. The `bin/preinstall` shell script performs the following actions for you:
  * Adds each node's host information to the host machine's `/etc/hosts`
  * Optionally installs the Vagrant hosts plugin